 On Wednesday, April 3rd, over the signature of Fred Shuttlesworth and N.H.
 Smith, ACHMR publicly issues the Birmingham Manifesto setting forth the Black community's demand for an end to the oppression of segregation and their determination to immediately begin a freedom campaign of nonviolent direct action.
 Some 65 protesters — many of them students from Miles College — target 5 downtown lunch counters.
 But instead of arresting them, four of the lunch counters simply close — only at the fifth establishment are Connor's police called in to jail the sit-ins.
-This reflects a deep split within Birmingham's white power-structure between racial "moderates" who seek to defuse the Movement, undercut King and Shuttlesworth, and prevent unwelcome national publicity by avoiding arrests and dramatic confrontations (as was done in Albany GA), and the racial hard-liners led by Bull Connor with the backing of Alabama Governor George Wallace who want to suppress Black aspirations through intimidation, violence, and jailing anyone who dares question the established order.
+This reflects a deep split within Birmingham's white power-structure.
+The racial "moderates" want to emulate the Albany strategy of defusing the Movement and preventing harsh national publicity by avoiding arrests and dramatic confrontations.
+The hard-liners led by Bull Connor with the backing of Alabama Governor George Wallace want to utterly suppress Black aspirations through intimidation, violence, and jailing anyone who dares question the established order.

 The split within the power-structure is mirrored within the Black community.
 Many Black business leaders and conservative ministers fear and oppose direct action.
 They argue that Boutwell — the newly elected Mayor — should be given time to put his "moderate" policies into effect without being pressured by polarizing demonstrations.
 Shuttlesworth derides Boutwell as merely a "dignified Connor," and Dr. King argues that only nonviolent direct action has the power to effect significant change against the resistance of both the "moderates" and the extremists.

 With the lunch counters closed, the Movement organizes small marches to City Hall and other government buildings.
-Connor arrests them.
-At the end of the campaign's first week, the boycott is strong with only a handful of Blacks shopping downtown and 150 protesters are in jail, but this is fewer than Walker's Project C plan had hoped for, and there is little coverage in the national press.
+Connor arrests the protesters.
+At the end of the campaign's first week, the boycott is strong with only a handful of Blacks shopping downtown.
+Around 150 protesters are in jail, but this is far fewer than Walker's Project C plan had hoped for, and there is little coverage in the national press.

 With the support of the Boutwell faction, Connor obtains an injunction from an Alabama state court prohibiting all future demonstrations.

 The city issues an order preventing bail bondsmen from bailing out jailed protesters.
-Knowing that SCLC's bail fund is empty, Wallace enacts a new law — which applies only to Birmingham's Jefferson County — that raises the maximum bail that can be charged for a misdemeanor arrest from $300 to $2500.
-The result is that protesters too poor to pay their own cash bond in full may have to stay in jail for 6 months rather than just 6 days before being bailed out.
+Knowing that SCLC's bail fund is empty, Governor Wallace enacts a new law — which applies only to Birmingham's Jefferson County — that raises the maximum bail that can be charged for a misdemeanor arrest from $300 to $2,500 (equal to almost $20,000 in 2013).
+The result is that protesters too poor to pay their own bond may have to stay in jail for 6 months rather than just 6 days before being bailed out.
 Despite the lack of funds, Dr. King decides to march on Good Friday: "I don't know what will happen.
 I don't know where the money will come from.
 I have to make faith act."